Metea

-He acted as principal Potawatomi informant to William Keating, during the 1823 expedition into the Indiana territory by Major Stephen Long.
+He acted as principal Potawatomi informant to William Keating during the 1823 expedition into the Indiana territory by Major Stephen Long.

 Metea died at Fort Wayne, Indiana on May 5, 1827.
-His death was caused by accidental ingestion of poison, which he mistook for whiskey.
+According to the United States, his death was caused by accidental ingestion of poison, which he mistook for whiskey following a conversation with US dignitaries.
+It is more likely that he was assassinated.

 Miscellaneous

 Metea, a small town in Cass County, Indiana, and Metea County Park and Nature Preserve, an Allen County, Indiana park near Leo-Cedarville along Cedar Creek, are both named after Chief Metea.

-Also, Metea Valley High School in Aurora, Illinois is named after Chief Metea.
+Metea Valley High School in Aurora, Illinois is named after Chief Metea.